 Yoga New Zealand is a national body for registration and representing the interests of yoga teachers from all traditions and styles of yoga, independent from any one teacher-training provider.
-It is a members’ organisation which operates with internationally accepted standards for professional training and teaching so that other professionals and members of the public can be assured that teachers registered with Yoga New Zealand are competent and have appropriate training and experience, depending on their level of membership.
+It is a not-for-profit members’ organisation which operates with internationally accepted standards for professional training and teaching, so that other professionals and members of the public can be assured that teachers registered with Yoga New Zealand are competent and have appropriate training and experience.

 Membership benefits include:

 - – Demonstrating your commitment to yoga as a profession and the international standards required for best practice

 - – Free access to YogaNZ’s events: eight annual Sangas, and the YogaNZ annual Forum

 - – Membership with New Zealand Register of Exercise Professionals (NZ REPs)

 - – Access to research and other CDP resources, including recordings of YogaNZ Sangas and Forums

 - – Public Liability, Statutory Liability and Professional Indemnity insurance option

 - – Advocacy on behalf of yoga at national and local government, health authorities, and agencies

 - – 30% discount on all advertising options with ‘The Yoga Lunchbox” website